-If you are a new business or rebranding your current one, then the next thing you're going to need are lovely new clients.
+If you're a new business then the next thing you're going to need are lovely new clients.

 So, how do you find new clients?

-The only way to do this is to actively put your business name out there and - more importantly - aim to get it in front of the right people: your ideal client.
+The only way to do this is to actively put your business name out there and aim to get it in front of the right people: your target market.

-Frequently and consistently marketing your business (with content focused on your ideal client), over a range of platforms that work for you, is the only way to be successful.
+Consistently marketing your business with content focused on your target market, over a range of platforms that work for you, is the only way to be successful.

 So, if you are scratching your bum wondering where to start - I've got a little list of ideas for you, to help you get started ..